wctaiwan/articulate/readme.md

 * You can configure your site by editing `config.php`.
 * You can change the appearance of your site by creating template files and placing them in `templates/`.
 You can use PHP in your template files&mdash;it will be interpreted the moment the files are loaded.

+## Known issues
+The script does not store the creation time of each post.
+This leads to two issues:
+* In the RSS feed, all posts are shown to have been published at 00:00 UTC.
+* Posts made on the same day are listed in reverse alphabetical order based on their file names.

 ## Getting help
 If you have any questions or comments, please send them to wctaiwan at Google's email service.